Beginner cloth diapering help

 Polyester (suedecloth, microfiber, microterry, fleece) is made from petroleum.
 Some babies are sensitive or bothered by polyester, polyester fleece or suedecloth, and stink issues are often reported because synthetics are hard to wash, often requiring stripping.
 Synthetic diapers hold odors and detergent residue, unlike cotton.
 We recommend cotton diapers, especially for newborns, as the tried and true best material for diapers, proven over many generations.
 You'll need to make your own decision about synthetic diapering.
 We have been selling cloth diapers since 1998 and we choose to specialize in 100% cotton diapers.
 We do offer some stay-dry polyester items.
 Successful washing is very important to successful cloth diapering.
 Clean diapers help keep baby rash-free and cotton is easy to get clean.
 I cannot emphasize how important it is to have diapers that don't hold stink.
 Even a 90% cotton/10% polyester diaper will hold the stink more than a 100% cotton diaper, as will bamboo rayon.
 Get all-cotton for your absorbency.
 Cotton is not sweaty like synthetics.
 I love cotton! (sorry about the cotton sermon, but I'm quite passionate about it.)

 Bamboo?
 It's really rayon, and if you research the chemical process that it must go through from plant to fabric, you might also wonder how this can be referred to as "natural".
 Besides, as a diapering fabric I found it very heavy, harder to wash and very hard to dry, although not as difficult as polyester or polyamide microfiber.
+Bamboo Charcoal isn't even a thing.
+It's really polyester fleece around microfiber.
 We tried carrying bamboo rayon prefolds for about a year, but we discontinued them.
 The shrinkage problem was significant and the inability to bleach them without ruining them were show-stoppers for us.
 Sometime babies get sick and you need to use some bleach, but you can't really do that to bamboo rayon.
 You can do that to cotton successfully.
 So we learned our lesson and went back to the tried-and-true 100% cotton prefold diapers.
 I still love cotton the best.

 What about "stay dry"?
 It is preference.
 We do offer several stay-dry diapers and doublers and a stay-dry fleece liner for those customers who desire that.
 I know the TV commercials say "keeps baby dry".
 We are "overmarketed" into believing that damp cotton next to baby's bottom is a problem.
 It's really not!
 Just change baby before it's totally sopping and baby is fine.
 Every 1.5 hours or so for a newborn in daytime, 2-3 hours for an older baby for daytime.
 This varies of course.
 Frequent changing is healthy!
 When you have cloth diapers, you have freedom to change often if you want to.
 A few "extra" diapers to wash is no big deal.
 It's not like throwing money away each time you change baby.
 It's a wonderful freedom to change baby as often as you want to without the guilt of throwing away money and adding to the garbage pile.
 I love the freedom of cotton diapering, with real cotton.
 100% cotton next to baby's bottom, in our experience, is the best for a rash-free bottom.
 Sometimes overnight when baby is old enough to sleep through the night, the stay-dry layer can be helpful.